Introduction to counselling and psychotherapy (ED12, online)

 This course will introduce you to some of the key concepts in psychodynamic counselling and psychoanalytic psychotherapy.
 It will teach you about different kinds of mental illness from a psychodynamic perspective and will offer you a comprehensive theoretical framework within which to understand mental health and therapeutic work in the human services.

 A key aspect of this course is the emphasis we place in our teaching and learning processes on difference and diversity.
-We will look at how difference, diversity (in terms of race, ethnicity, sexuality, gender and disability) is thought about in terms of psychoanalytic thinking and through learning from experience.
+We will look at how difference and diversity (including, but not exclusive to, race, gender, ethnicity, sexuality, gender and disability) is thought about in terms of psychoanalytic thinking and through learning from experience.

 Testimonials